zack1191/Touchdown/README.md

 E-commerce app using SwifUI.

 ## References
-This codebase is references from [swiftuimasterclss.com](https://swiftuimasterclass.com/).
+This codebase is referenced from [swiftuimasterclass.com](https://swiftuimasterclass.com/).